UKHomeOffice/adegnanCfTest-/README.md

 We need to ask any CF specific questions, particularly on how this pertains to any shared resources which have been disclosed above.

 - How are processed isolated?
 Is it possible to isolate at VM level?
 CGroup?
 User?
+Does it run Linux?
 - How does CF persist data?
-- How do the processes get and receive commands?
+- How are process created, destroyed, etc?

 ### Scalability

+It's important to know how CF is scaled in general and in this specific install.

 ### Features

 We need to have an outline on what the platform offers and where the manual tasks lie.
 Specifically I want to figure out which tasks will require us to log a ticket and wait.

-- Research suggests that you have to terminate SSL outwith the platform.
+- Docs suggests that you have to terminate SSL outwith the platform.
 Is this still the case?
-If so, how do we setup our own SSLs, where do these terminate, and who else shares the onfrastrcuture
+If so, how do we setup our own SSLs?
+- How does it handle new versions of an app deploy.
+Does it achieve zero-downtime?
+- How do we manage performance?
+Does it have a profiler?